 There are three variables which indicate when a prescribed medicine was first taken (used), as reported by the household respondent.
 They are the following: RXBEGDD indicates the day on which a person first started taking a medication, RXBEGMM denotes the month in which a person first started taking a medication, and RXBEGYRX reflects the year in which a person first started taking a medicine.
 These "first taken" questions are only asked the first time a prescription is mentioned by the household respondent.
 These questions are not asked about refills of the prescription in subsequent rounds.
-Starting with the 2009 file, values were carried forward from prior rounds for all medications first reported in 2009.
-As a result, Panel 13 medications first reported in Rounds 1 or 2 in 2008 have RXBEGYRX = -1.
+Values are carried forward from prior rounds for all medications first reported in the current year.
+As a result, medications first reported in Rounds 1 or 2 in 2010 have RXBEGYRX = -1.
 Users should also note that the value -14 (not yet used or taken) is not relevant for refills.
 The variable DRUGIDX (see Section 2.6.1.2) can be used to determine whether a medication was reported in a prior round.
-For purposes of confidentiality, RXBEGYRX was bottom-coded at 1924, consistent with top-coding of the age variables on the 2009 Full Year Population Characteristics Public Use File (HC-123).
+For purposes of confidentiality, RXBEGYRX was bottom-coded at 1926, consistent with top-coding of the age variables on the 2011 Full Year Population Characteristics Public Use File (HC-141).

-2.6.2.2 Prescribed Medicine Attributes (RXNAME-RXSTRUNT)
+2.6.2.2 Prescribed Medicine Attributes (RXNAME-RXDAYSUP)